raspberrypi/documentation/usage/python/more.md

 You can look back on the history of the commands you've entered in the REPL by using the Up/Down keys like in `python` but it also persists over sessions, so you can exit `ipython` and return (or switch between v2/3) and the history remains.
 Use `Ctrl + D` to exit.

-### Executing Python files

-You can write a Python file in a standard editor like Vim, Nano or LeafPad, and run it as a Python script from the command line.
-Just navigate to the directory the file is saved (use `cd` and `ls` for guidance) and run with `python`, e.g. `python hello.py`.

 ## Installing Python libraries

 ### APT